Let’s be honest, selling off land is no easy task.

 2. Determine the Price

-The next step after enlisting a realtor is to set the appropriate price.
+The next step after enlisting a realtor is to set the appropriate price for land sell in Dhaka.

 In order to do this, you will first need to determine the size of your plot.
 Next, determine what the existing market price per acre is in your specific location.
 If your plot is in a more developed or metropolitan area, the market price per acre will be higher compared to a more reclusive or under-developed area.